 We’ve walked along history’s road.
 We’re naked and freezing—but at least we can see with our eyes.
 Then, we are blindfolded, taken to another part of the road, and given a warm coat.
 Once, we had pain and knowledge.
 Now, we have pleasure and ignorance.
 Once, we were chattel slaves, and we were told as … Continue reading A winter’s tale: The allegory of the house of freedom

 Yesterday, I gave the opening speech at the Cambridge Union for the proposition, 'This House Would Vote Labour'.
 Here's what I said (abridged).
-I hope you will join me in voting and/or campaigning for Labour in the coming UK General Election--because Labour will help everyone, not just the billionaires: We’ve reached the fork in the … Continue reading Vote Labour: My speech at the Cambridge Union
+I hope you will join me in voting and/or campaigning for Labour in the coming UK General Election--because Labour will help everyone, not just the the billionaire class: We’ve reached the fork … Continue reading Vote Labour: My speech at the Cambridge Union

 Power comes in many forms.
 Productive power is a relationship between society and nature, whereby people transform nature through technologies (or ‘forces of production’, as Marx called them).
 Social power is a relationship between people, involving both coercion (the use of threats and rewards, most often to maximise power over production) and legitimation (the use … Continue reading On power: Tech, the state, and class

 Nature is as old as time itself.
 Power is as old as humanity is.
 But both matter to how we live our lives today.
 That's why I recently covered issues like 'What it means to be human', 'What power is', and 'How power begins'.
 Next week, I hope to cover the last theme: hope.
 So … Continue reading The story so far